DarkenLight/Bastille-Piwigo/README.md

 1. SSH to your Xigmanas Server

-2. BOOTSTRAP the required templates
+2. BOOTSTRAP the dependency template
 `bastille bootstrap https://github.com/DarkenLight/Bastille-nginx`

+3. BOOTSTRAP the Piwigo template
 `bastille bootstrap https://github.com/DarkenLight/Bastille-piwigo`

 4. Apply the Template to the TARGATE jail.